Getting started

 <template>

-<NuxtLink :to="localePath('index')">{{ $t('home') }}</NuxtLink>
+<NuxtLink :to="$localePath('index')">{{ $t('home') }}</NuxtLink>

-<NuxtLink :to="localePath('index', 'en')">Homepage in English</NuxtLink>
+<NuxtLink :to="$localePath('index', 'en')">Homepage in English</NuxtLink>

-<NuxtLink :to="localePath('/user/profile')">Route by path to: {{ $t('profile') }}</NuxtLink>
+<NuxtLink :to="$localePath('user-profile')">Route to {{ $t('profile') }}</NuxtLink>

-<NuxtLink :to="localePath({ name: 'category-slug', params: { slug: category.slug } })">
+<NuxtLink :to="$localePath({ name: 'category-slug', params: { slug: category.slug } })">

 {{ category.title }}